Raeein/cis3760-swe/blog/_posts/2023-10-31-[04]-using-k8s-for-our-template.md

 <h1 align="center">Secret</h1>
 ---

 Similar to the previous post, we're retrieving images from a remote repository to run in the pods.
 However, this time, the repository is private, which requires a token for image pulling.
-The Gitlab Container Registry serves as our image storage, and conveniently, we can create tokens and use them as secrets for pulling our images.
+The Gitlab Container Registry serves as our image storage, and conveniently, it allows us create tokens and use them as secrets for pulling our images.

 ### Pushing Images to Gitlab Container Registry (Full guide can be found [here](https://docs.gitlab.com/ee/user/packages/container_registry/))